-- 4.1 Boats will be identified by bow number. - 4.2 Boats will be allocated by the OA as set forth in the pairing list in SI Addendum A. - 4.3 The sail combination to be used will be signalled from the RC signal boat with or before the attention signal.
+- 4.1 Boats will be identified by bow number. - 4.2 Boats will be allocated by the OA as set forth in the pairing list in SI Addendum A. - 4.3 The sail combination to be used will be signalled from the RCV with or before the attention signal.
 The signals will have the following meanings:

 Signal Sail combination to be used

-No signal Main, Genoa, and Spinnaker
+No Signal Main, Genoa, Spinnaker

-Flag X Main, Jib and Spinnaker
+Flag X Main, Jib, Spinnaker

-Flag Z Main, Jib and No spinnaker
+Flag Z Main, Jib only